jaketae/hillhouse/README.md

 ## Quickstart

-This project was developed and tested on an Ubuntu Linux server with NVIDIA RTX 3090 GPUs on CUDA 11.7, using Python 3.8.17.
+This project was developed and tested on an Ubuntu 20.04.5 LTS server with NVIDIA RTX 3090 GPUs on CUDA 11.7, using Python 3.8.17.

 1. Clone this repository.